michaelcloran/fitness_fanatic/README_TESTING.md

 WCAG AA: Pass
 WCAG AAA: Pass

+I am also getting a contrast error on the mailchimp asterisk which is fine.
 On 1/10/24 I added mailchimp embedded form and get a missing form label on the embedded form.
 I have added a label but it does not fix the bug.

 ## Lighthouse testing